tiagojsag/playbook/guidelines/security.md

 warn about the security risk of this, and request that the receiving person change that specific password as soon as they receive it.

+## Internet access

+When outside the office/your home, avoid connecting to public wifi networks.
+There's a [wide range of attacks](http://blog.privatewifi.com/how-wifi-hotspot-hacks-occur/) that can be executed around the concept of wifi hotspots, and even legitimate hotspots usually track your browsing habits or inject annoying ads into your browser.

+As an alternative, you can use a tethered connection from your smartphone to your computer, or use a VPN service when using a public hotspot network.

+## Computers

+Your computer should have Full Disk Encryption enabled.
+All modern operating systems support this out of the box (Apple calls its implementation FileVault), and the performance impact is negligible or non-existent, depending on your hardware and OS.

+Your login password should be complex enough as to not be guessable through trial-and-errors (avoid relatives names, birth dates, phone numbers, etc).

+Be mindful of what devices you connect to your computer.
+Malware DOES exist for MacOS, and it can be injected into your computer [from where you least expect](https://www.techspot.com/news/75923-british-security-expert-mods-usb-c-apple-charger.html).

 ## Digital certificates